VitLife

 • Varnish and lacquer resins

-It may start as a small white spot that differs from the normal skin tone, but, as time goes on, this spot will become paler until it turns white.
 How the patches develop are wholly unpredictable.
 For some, they can develop and expand slowly over time, while for others it will never progress much further than a spot or two.
 Although rare, in some cases, the patches will develop rapidly.
 In some exceptionally rare cases some people have even experienced ‘spontaneous re-pigmentation’ of the skin.

-There aren’t that many symptoms associated with vitiligo.
-Some have described an itching sensation caused by skin inflammation, resulting in a slight red tone plus soreness and dryness.
 One thing to also consider is that although vitiligo symptoms will present both physically and visually they can also affect someone’s emotional wellbeing due to the stress involved with an ongoing condition.

 The best way to know if you have vitiligo is to go and see your doctor.
 You can even prepare for your visit by doing the following: